 Homer was stuck with teaching, among other courses, insurance and statistics...Only later did I realize how fortunate I was.
 Insurance would hardly seem a subject of farranging significance, yet Homer made it one.
 His quizzical mind, his theoretical bent, yet withal his Iowa-farmer interest in down-to-earth practical matters, combined to lead us far beyond the dry matter-of-fact textbook into the more fundamental issues of Risk, Uncertainty, and Profit, as Frank Knight titled his magnum opus...
 Homer first introduced me to what even then was known as the Chicago view.
-Like his mentor, Frank Knight, a product of the rural Midwest, he put major stress on individual freedom, was cynical
+Like his mentor, Frank Knight, a product of the rural Midwest, he put major stress on individual freedom, was cynical and skeptical about attempts to interfere with the exercise of individual freedom in the name of social planning or collective values, yet he was by no means a nihilist (p.
+31-32).

-&lt;sup>3 Emeritus Professor Universidad del CEMA, Argentina.
+3 Emeritus Professor Universidad del CEMA, Argentina.
 Director of the Fund for the Promotion of Research.
 He is Ph.D. in Economics from the University of Chicago and Doctor in Economic Sciences from the National University of Córdoba.
 Full Member at the National Academy of Economic Sciences.
 Between 1991 and 1996 he served as President of the Central Bank of the Argentine Republic.
-In July 1996 he assumed as Minister of Economy and Public Works and Services until December 1999.
+In July 1996 he